 Black History is annually celebrated during the month of February, but the role of African Canadians in our history and society is embedded in Lambton Kent District School Board curriculum throughout the year.

-In addition to activities promoted throughout the Lambton Kent District School Board (LKDSB) during the month of February, students, families and staff members are invited to explore the rich history in the surrounding area and learn more about how African Canadian history can be incorporated into the curriculum.
+In addition to activities promoted during the month of February, LKDSB students, families and staff members are invited to explore the rich history in the surrounding area and learn more about how African Canadian history can be incorporated into the curriculum.

 The LKDSB is also committed to supporting Ontario's Anti-Black Racism Strategy.

 Black Heritage Symposium – Education Week

-During Education Week, the LKDSB's Equity and Inclusive Committee will be hosting teachers and students for its second annual Black Heritage Symposium.
+During Education Week, the LKDSB's Equity and Inclusive Committee is planning to host teachers and students for the annual Black Heritage Symposium.
 Participants of the symposium will learn about the importance of black heritage and identity, and visit Uncle Tom's Cabin Historic Site.
 The date and location of the event to be confirmed.

 The purpose of this event is to build capacity within LKDSB schools and communities and to create a safe and caring learning environment that is strengthened by embracing diversity, and respecting self, others and the world around us.
-This year's Symposium will meet the learning needs and interests of all students and staff through diverse programming.
-The keynote speakers have developed programs rich in black history, as well as dynamic and interactive.
+The Symposium is intended to meet the learning needs and interests of all students and staff through diverse programming.
+The keynote speakers offer programs rich in black history, as well as dynamic and interactive.